We believe:

 Interior Designers | As well as the items mentioned above, interior designers typically have a formal education and knowledge of interior architecture principles, drafting skills, general building code guidelines.
 They are also responsible for protecting the health, safety, and welfare of its users.

-Interior Designers with a Design+Build Background...
-AKA Me
+Interior Designers with a Design+Build Background (i.e. J. Reiko Design + Co)

-With a Bachelor's degree of Human Science: Interior Design, most of my working experience has been in design + build which has given me exposure and insight into the architectural and construction process.
-Many designers stay in the world of interior design and furnishings, but half of my world has always been construction.
+With a Bachelor’s degree of Human Science: Interior Design, most of Jenny Murphy’s working experience has been in design + build which has given her exposure and insight into the architectural and construction process.
+Many designers stay in the world of interior design and furnishings, but half of her world has always been construction.

-By approaching the project with this holistic vision, I am taking into account not only how things will look, but understanding how they can be built/implemented, and how it will ultimately affect the lives of those that use the space when it is completed.
+J. Reiko approaches the project with a holistic vision, taking into account not only how things will look, but understanding how they can be built/implemented, and how it will ultimately affect the lives of those that use the space when it is completed.